IRL-CT/vlms-x-badidea/offshelf_analysis/README.md

 - "Well" = 0

-## Local Model Installation

-Using Ollama on Linux, code based on [this repository](https://github.com/AGRamirezz/BAD-Dog/tree/main/Demo) by collaborator Adolfo Ramirez-Artistizabal.

-Prompts: prompt 5 and 6

 ### Pending issues
 - [ ] Llama3.2-vision only predicting "poorly"
 - [ ] Models cannot accept more than 1 image